ember-intl/ember-intl/README.md

 Documentation is hosted in the repository within the [`/docs`](https://github.com/ember-intl/ember-intl/tree/master/docs) folder.

 ## Translations
-Translations are defined in `<project_root>/translations` in either JSON and/or YAML format.
+Translations are defined in [ICU message syntax][ICU] and store in `<project_root>/translations` in either JSON and/or YAML format.
 Nested directories are supported along with nested objects within your translation files.

 Example basic translation file `/translations/homepage/en-us.yaml`: